Optimizing Experiences Through Branch Conversions in Banking M&A

 First Horizon Bank Case Study

-Following a year of pandemic-fueled cost-cutting closures, “a growing number of banks are beginning to [now] execute expansion plans instead,” according to a Believe in Banking article on banks recommitting to their branch networks.
-That’s not surprising given that six out of ten consumers plan to continue visiting their local branches for years to come.
-In addition to branch expansion plans by Chase, Citi, BofA and others, increasing merger and acquisition activity has financial institutions needing to implement a cohesive and consistent conversion of their branch networks.
+Branches are the focus of much of the mission-critical decision-making in banking today.
+Following cost-cutting closures in recent years, a growing number of banks are beginning to execute expansion plans instead.
+That’s not surprising with six out of ten consumers continuing to visit local branches.
+In addition to branch expansion plans by Chase, Citi, PNC, BofA and others, increasing M&A activity has financial institutions needing to implement a cohesive and consistent conversion of their branch networks.

 Outside-In-Branch-Rebrands-Conversions-Following-M&A-Part-II-1